KRT0335/kevintiller/content/post/phase2.md

 # 3. Algorithm
 Multinomial Naive Bayes by finding the best tag through P(tag | query) = P(tag)*P(word_1 | tag)*...*P(ward_n | tag)

+# Contribution
+Adapting the Multinomial Naive Bayes algorithm and classifier to python 3 and accessible through PythonAnywhere without the use of sk-learn and pandas.
 # Challenges:
 •	Choosing between SVM and MNB for the classifier
 •	Deciding which tags to use to build the classifier